Total immersion vs partial immersion

 Immersion refers to the length that the thermometer is submerged into a liquid.
 All Brannan Liquid-in-Glass thermometers are categorised into 2 immersion types; Partial (76mm) Immersion and Total Immersion.

-Most errors in temperature measurement when using a liquid-in-glass thermometer result from using
+Most errors in temperature measurement when using a liquid-in-glass thermometer result from using the thermometer at the incorrect immersion.

 Total Immersion